nspcc-dev/neofs-api/proto-docs/status.md

 All outcomes are divided into successful and failed, which corresponds to the success or failure of the operation.
-The definition of success follows from the semantics of RPC and the description of its purpose.
+The definition of success follows the semantics of RPC and the description of its purpose.
-The server must not attach code that is the opposite of outcome type.
+The server must not attach code that is the opposite of the outcome type.

 See the set of return codes in the description for calls.

-Each status can carry developer-facing error message.
-It should be human readable text in English.
+Each status can carry a developer-facing error message.
+It should be a human readable text in English.
 The server should not transmit (and the client should not expect) useful information in the message.
 Field `details` should make the return more detailed.